smastrom/vue-use-active-scroll/README.md

 <br />

-## Adjusting offsetTop title paddings
+## Adjusting overlayOffset targets' padding

 You might noticed that if you have a fixed header and defined a `offsetTop`, once you scroll to a title its top edge may actually be underneath the header.